zaidfaiz05/Portfolio/SQL/BI Business Finance/README.md

-# Comprehensive SQL Analysis and Case Study: Identifying Key Drivers of GMV Growth at Shopee
+# Comprehensive SQL Analysis and Case Study: Identifying Key Drivers of GMV Growth at a Fictional Company

 ## Part A: